 “He has done very well to get himself back to work as he is still suffering symptoms now.
 You expect to be safe on a zebra crossing and I’m pleased we have managed to secure this settlement which I hope goes some way towards recognising the ordeal he has had to endure.”

-The man said his experience with Hudgell Solicitors was nothing but positive and praised Karl for his care and attention.
+The man said his experience with Hudgell Solicitors was nothing but positive and praised Leanne for his care and attention.

 “I’m really happy with the service I received.
-I wasn’t well at the time I came to see Karl and he dropped everything to sit down, listen and talk to me.
-He went above and beyond what you would expect and he’s a credit to the company.
+I wasn’t well at the time I came to see Leanne and she dropped everything to sit down, listen and talk to me.
+She went above and beyond what you would expect and she’s a credit to the company.